Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Results

-For the CDG task, we keep the same general approach (that is considering the similarity of input and gold output), but since in this scenario, the output is in NL and the input is in PL, we define slightly different steps.
+To address this research question, we create metrics to gauge sample complexity and evaluate model performance accordingly.

+In the context of CR and CT, where token copying predominates, Levenshtein Distance (LD) between input and expected output ('gold output') serves as a suitable complexity metric.
+By calculating LD for all dataset samples, we identify the easiest third based on lower LDs.

-To define the difficulty-level for the CDG task, we use the intersection between the set of preprocessed tokens of the gold output document, per method, and the set of preprocessed tokens of the method's source code.
+For the CDG task, despite input-output disparity in programming language (PL) and natural language (NL), our approach remains similar.
+We determine difficulty by intersecting preprocessed tokens in the gold output document per method with tokens in the method's source code.

 To find the overlap between source code and output tokens, we follow these preprocessing steps: First, we remove punctuations and tokens shorter than three characters, in the output document.
-Then, lemmatize those tokens using the standard Wordnet \citep{NLTK} lemmatizer, offered in the NLTK package.
+Then, lemmatize those tokens using the standard Wordnet ~\cite{NLTK} lemmatizer, offered in the NLTK package.
 Next, we tokenize the source code using a parser for the respective language.
-Note that as explained in Section~\ref{preprocessing}, due to CodeBERT and GraphCodeBERT's tokenizations, which may split one meaningful word into multiple tokens, we don't use their tokenization for this analysis.
+Note that due to CodeBERT and GraphCodeBERT's tokenizations, which may split one meaningful word into multiple tokens, we do not use their tokenization for this analysis.
 Finally, we create a set of case-insensitive tokens that fall at the intersection of processed output and source code tokens.

 Now an easy/difficult document generation task is when the overlap between the two sets is high/low.
 Therefore, the same as the cut-offs for CR and CT, we consider the first one-third samples with the highest overlaps as easy, and the one-third cases with the least overlaps as hard problems, and ignore the rest (average difficulty-level).